-Prereq: CIS 185 or instructor permission
+Prerea: CIS 280 or instructor permission

-The C# programming language, from Microsoft, will be introduced to the students from within the .NET framework.
-Students will study, design and write programs in the object-oriented format while becoming familiar with the fundamentals of C# and of the .NET environment.
+The C# programming language, from Microsoft. will be introduced to the students from within the NET framework.
+Students will study design and write programs in the object-oriented format while becoming familiar with the fundamentals of C# and of the .NET environment.
 The C# (C Sharp) programming language, from Microsoft's Visual Studio (VS) development framework, is introduced and then used to present the visual programming environment, the object-oriented programming environment and the .NET environment.
 Students will learn to work with the VS interface to develop skills in developing projects and managing objects.
-Programming techniques will focus on decisions, looping, data management, and exception management.
+Programming techniques will focus on decisions. data management. and exception looping. management.